 As negotiators, it helps to learn about other people's preferences and to make our own clear.
 One manager explained that it was hard enough to understand his own needs and preferences, let alone concentrate on someone else's.
-And perhaps that is one of the reasons we do not see interest-based negotiation used as frequently.
+And perhaps that is one of the reasons we do not see interestbased negotiation used as frequently.
 It takes a certain amount of exertion, especially at first.
 With time, it can begin to feel more natural.

 In traditional negotiation, as soon as individuals get close enough to the desired solution, they are prone to accept another person's yielding.
 While some people's motives may be selfish, others believe that their solutions will best serve all involved.
-The suggestion of first concentrating on the problem rather than the solution may sound counterintuitive.